Civil RightsHistoryPolitics

 A plaque at the modern-day site of Plessy’s arrest commemorates the role of the Citizens’ Committee in the struggle for civil rights

 Convicted by a New Orleans court of violating the 1890 law, Plessy filed a petition against the presiding judge, Hon.
 John H. Ferguson claiming that the law violated the Equal Protection Clause of the 14th Amendment.
 Over the next few years, segregation and black disenfranchisement picked up the pace in the South and were more than tolerated by the North.
-Congress defeated a bill that would have given federal protection to elections in 1892 and nullified a number of Reconstruction laws on the books.
+Congress defeated a bill that would have given federal protection to elections in 1892 and nullified several Reconstruction laws on the books.
+Then, on May 18, 1896, the Supreme Court delivered its verdict in Plessy v.
+Ferguson.
+In declaring separate-but-equal facilities constitutional on intrastate railroads, the Court ruled that the protections of the 14th Amendment applied only to political and civil rights (like voting and jury service), not “social rights” (sitting in the railroad car of your choice).

 In its ruling, the Court denied that segregated railroad cars for blacks were necessarily inferior.
 “We consider the underlying fallacy of Plessy’s argument,” Justice Henry Brown wrote, “to consist in the assumption that the enforced separation of the two races stamps the colored race with a badge of inferiority.
-If this is so, it is not by reason of anything found in the act, but solely because the colored race chooses to put that construction upon it.”
+If this is so, it is not because of anything found in the act, but solely because the colored race chooses to put that construction upon it.”
+Alone in the minority was Justice John Marshall Harlan, a former slaveholder from Kentucky.
+Harlan had opposed emancipation and civil rights for freed slaves during the Reconstruction era – but changed his position due to his outrage over the actions of white supremacist groups like the Ku Klux Klan.

-Harlan argued in his dissent that segregation ran counter to the constitutional principle of equality under the law: “The arbitrary separation of citizens on the basis of race, while they are on a public highway, is a badge of servitude wholly inconsistent with the civil freedom and the equality before the law established by the Constitution,” he wrote.
+Harlan argued in his dissent that segregation ran counter to the constitutional principle of equality under the law: “The arbitrary separation of citizens based on race, while they are on a public highway, is a badge of servitude wholly inconsistent with the civil freedom and the equality before the law established by the Constitution,” he wrote.
 “It cannot be justified upon any legal grounds.”
 The Plessy v.
 Ferguson verdict enshrined the doctrine of “separate but equal” as a constitutional justification for segregation, ensuring the survival of the Jim Crow South for the next half-century.

 Intrastate railroads were among many segregated public facilities the verdict sanctioned; others included buses, hotels, theaters, swimming pools, and schools.
 By the time of the 1899 case Cummings v.
 Board of Education, even Harlan appeared to agree that segregated public schools did not violate the Constitution.
 It would not be until the landmark case Brown v.
 Board of Education in 1954, at the dawn of the civil rights movement, that the majority of the Supreme Court would essentially concur with Harlan’s opinion in Plessy v.
 Ferguson.